 Various hazardous wastes are generated at our College sites from routine processes in Health Sciences, the Visual Arts Program, and College maintenance.

 Know what wastes your area generates.
-Ensure all of your waste containers are properly labeled before filling, and keep track of date generated and quantities to ensure compliance.
+Ensure all waste containers are appropriately labeled before filling and keep track of the date generated and quantities to ensure compliance.

 Hazardous waste management may be requested by contacting us.